mstocco/mariostoc.co/content/traininglog/20200913-ironman2021-50weeksout.md

 Flexibility Routine V3! showed me that my hamstrings are tight and the straddle positions at the end of the routine were challenging too.
 My quads, adductors and hipflexors are GTG.

-Today was another smoky day but a light started at 16:30; hopefully that will clear out the air.
+Today was another smoky day but a light rain started at 16:30; hopefully that will clear out the air.

+I struggled with motivation today and ended up woring longer on the keyboard.
 <!---->
 ## TUESDAY SEP 15
 Sleep **2** | Fatigue **2** | Stress **4** | Soreness **4**